britbase.info

 (3) ChessBase archive file (*.cbv) but only if created by ChessBase 16 or earlier.

-Important caveat - new-format database files or archives (*.cbv) produced by the new-format ChessBase 17 software are NOT acceptable as they are incompatible with the software I use (ChessBase 14 & Hiarcs Chess Explorer).
+Important caveat - database files or archives (*.cbv) produced by the new-format ChessBase 17 software are NOT acceptable as they are incompatible with the software I use (ChessBase 14 & Hiarcs Chess Explorer).
 If you use CB17, it is easy enough to create a PGN database (link to the relevant place in the ChessBase 17 user manual), copy the games to that and send me the PGN file.

 Once you have prepared a file for submission, please attach to an email - address given on this page.

 Still not sure how to process game scores in ChessBase for submission to BritBase?
-Good news: I have prepared a technophobe's guide to sending chess game scores, with illustrations to take you through the process step by step.
+Good news: I have prepared a technophobe's guide to emailing chess game scores, with illustrations to take you through the process step by step.

-© 1997-2024 John Saunders, Britbase
+© 1997-2025 John Saunders, Britbase